 This Ice Cream Cake with Peanut Butter Ganache requires only a tiny bit of cooking—all the rest is just assembling and a little strategic waiting.
-The peanut butter ganache makes this summer dessert a real stand-out.
+The peanut butter ganache makes this easy ice cream cake recipe a real stand-out.

 I was waiting in line at the drug store and the poor woman in front of me could barely juggle the six quarts of ice cream in her arms – all vanilla.